Venafi/vault-pki-monitor-venafi/README.md

 2018-11-14T17:18:59.586+0300 [DEBUG] secrets.plugin.plugin_84b4a95f.vault-pki-monitor-venafi.vault-pki-monitor-venafi: }
 ```

-13. Log into the Venafi Platform, navigate to the policy folder (zone) you specified when you created the role, and review the certificate that was created.
+13a.
+Log into the Venafi Platform, navigate to the policy folder (zone) you specified when you created the role, and review the certificate that was created.

+OR

+13b.
+Log into your Venafi Cloud account and navigate to the certificate inventory page.
+Use the 'Newly Discovered' filter to view certificates that were uploaded from Vault within the specified time frame.

 ## Import Queue
 After a certificate has been signed it is added to the import queue.
 Processing of certificates in the queue begins automatically